 Cruise the Pacific Coast Highway

 If you’re looking for a way to get out of the city for a day or two, we recommend cruising the Pacific Coast Highway!
 You’ll be able to see the ocean and enjoy California’s beautiful coastline.
-If you don’t have a car, you can rent one, and this can be done easily by any major rental company in Los Angeles.
+If you don’t have a car, renting a car in Los Angeles is easy, and can be done with any major rental company in Los Angeles.